SrOscuroBlck/movie-weather-api-challenge/README.md

 3. View the combined movie and weather data.

 4. The combined data will also be sent to the webhook.

 ---

+## Project Restrictions
+1. **Development Use Only:** This project is intended for development and demonstration purposes.
+   - The webhook endpoint (`https://eo9m0nh4z7lacho.m.pipedream.net`) may be unavailable.

+2. **Open-Meteo Limitations:** Weather data is only available for the past 92 days.
+If a movie's release date exceeds this range, the server will respond with an error.

+3. **Error Handling:** Errors from external APIs (TMDB, Open-Meteo, or the webhook) are gracefully handled and displayed in the application.

+---